 The Greek Alphabet has to respond to changes that are not particularly favored.
 In the environment of computers where everything happens quickly and obligatorily in the simplest way possible, it seems that the Greek alphabet has started losing ground.

-This trend of using “Greeklish” started with mobile phones and the internet, since it was easier and quicker to write with Latin characters:
+This trend of using “Greeklish” started with mobile phones and the internet, since it was easier and quicker to use Latin characters on those devices:

 1) Less letters are used and hence more writing space,